manikantareddyd/InversionOfControl/Readme.md

 print fuku.get_cheapest_fruit()
 ```

-So we could have had any generic algorithm in the `my_sort_machine` method.
+We can have any generic algorithm in the `my_sort_machine` method.
 Notice that `FruitBayFragmented` has no idea about the implementation of `sort_machine` within its implementation, except that it takes an input of a dictionary and produces a dictionary as an output.

-Now we could have allowed the client to choose the method.
+We could have allowed the client to choose the method.
 To push it further we could have asked the client to implement their own sort.

+For a few classes and methods this might seem trivial case.
+Now Imagine a Class that depends on numerous other components.

+It would be painful for the client to create instances of dependencies and then pass them as arguments.

+It also creates redundant declarations during testing phase.
+We'll be interested in testing a single component, but end up writing code for instance creation of dependencies.

+What if, there was a way to hand over the dependencies to the object only when it's created and avoid unnecessary declarations.
+We'll need a mechanism, a control sequence, to find what our object depends on and then provide the them.